rsksmart/devportal/docs/04-resources/02-contribute/hacktivator-program.md

       Writing, testing and deploying smart contracts on the Rootstock network.

       **Contribution Ideas:**

-        A. Step-by-step guides on creating various types of smart contracts (e.g., tokens, DeFi, wallets, swaps, RWAs, NFTs, Runes, Ordinals, indexing, interoperability).
+        * Step-by-step guides on creating various types of smart contracts (e.g., tokens, DeFi, wallets, swaps, RWAs, NFTs, Runes, Ordinals, indexing, interoperability).

-        B. Explaining Rootstock's unique features and how they can be utilized in smart contract development.
+        * Explaining Rootstock's unique features and how they can be utilized in smart contract development.

-        C. Debugging and troubleshooting common issues in smart contract development.
+        * Debugging and troubleshooting common issues in smart contract development.
     </Accordion.Body>
   </Accordion.Item>
   <Accordion.Item eventKey="1">